Dance Tonight: Music video

 A music video for the song was directed by Michel Gondry, features Natalie Portman and Mackenzie Crook, and is choreographed by Blanca Li using the technique Pepper's ghost to interject both Paul's home and the ghosts making them appear in the house.
-It begins with a Royal Mail postman (Crook) delivering package to McCartney's Home, The postman invites himself in for a cup of tea; thinking it was a cricket bat that McCartney ordered however it turned out that inside the package was a left-handed mandolin.
+It begins with a Royal Mail postman (Crook) delivering a package to McCartney's Home.
+The postman invites himself in for a cup of tea; thinking it was a cricket bat that McCartney ordered however it turned out that inside the package was a left-handed mandolin.
 McCartney then decided to play a chord on the mandolin trying it out.
 As soon as McCartney starts playing the song, a mandolin themed ghost (Portman) emerges from the package and starts dancing.
 More extravagantly dressed ghosts emerge from other places (an open drawer, the fireplace, the washing machine etc.) and dance around McCartney while he plays and sings in various rooms.
 The ghosts also play tricks on the postman, floating around him and making him levitate, which scares him away from the house.
 During the song's second-to-last verse, Portman steals McCartney's mandolin, which reverses the situation, making her come alive while turning McCartney into a ghost.
-He chases her and the other ghosts until she slips back into the package, dragging McCartney in with her as well, with some of the ghosts mistakingly swapping places (Twigs in the cutlery drawer, the fireplace ghost in the washing machine, etc.) as they returned to their world.
+He chases her and the other ghosts until she slips back into the package, dragging McCartney in with her as well, with some of the ghosts mistakenly swapping places (Twigs in the cutlery drawer, the fireplace ghost in the washing machine, etc.) as they returned to their world.
 As the song ends, the ghosts' world (inside the package) is revealed to be a wild party, where all the ghosts, now fully alive, have fun (the postman is there as well), while McCartney plays bass, accompanied by a drummer (Gondry).
-The final shot of the video is of the postman's van, left empty on the side of the road road with the door left open as if spirited away.
+The final shot of the video is of the postman's van, left empty on the side of the road with the door left open as if spirited away.

 The video was posted exclusively on YouTube on 22 May 2007.
 It is now available on the DVD compilation Michel Gondry 2: More Videos (Before and After DVD 1) and on the Deluxe CD/DVD Edition of McCartney's album Memory Almost Full.